 Members who joined the Scheme before 6 April 2006 will have a Protected Pension Age of 50 from 6 April 2010.
-This will allow these members to retire from age 50 after 5 April 2010, but if they retire before age 55 they will be required to leave the employment to which the pension relates.
+This will allow these members to retire from age 50 after 5 April 2010, but if they retire before age 55 they will be required to leave the employment to which the pension relates and take all of their benefits in The Pensions Trust (1946) Scheme in one go.